jaybaird/python-bloomfilter/README.rst

 If using Windows and you are installing onto an airgapped computer or want the most up-to-date version from this repository, you can do the following:

 1. Download the zip file by clicking on the green "Clone or Download" link followed by "Download Zip."
 2. Extract all the contents of the the zip folder.
 3. Open command prompt (``cmd.exe``) to the extracted folder.
-   * Find the extracted folder in Windows Explorer.
+  a.
+Find the extracted folder in Windows Explorer.
-   * From the parent folder level Shift+RightClick on the folder.
+  b.
+From the parent folder level Shift+RightClick on the folder.
-   * Select "Open command window here".
+  c.
+Select "Open command window here".
 4. Type ``pip install .``.

 Installation verification